 Normally, patients would travel to a university research hospital setting to participate in clinical trials, but patients at Freeman can participate right here, close to home.
-In the past 15 years, Freeman has participated in more than 130 clinical trials.
 It’s just one more aspect of care and cutting-edge research and technology we offer our patients.

 What is a clinical trial?

 A clinical trial is a carefully designed study in which patients willingly participate in research investigations and treatments under close supervision by a physician and other medical professionals.
 Clinical trials take place in phases and are:

 - Reviewed by an independent board to protect the rights and welfare of participants.

 - Sponsored by various organizations, such as medical institutions and pharmaceutical companies.